rdrubis/rdrubis/README.md

-### Hi there 👋
+### Hello! 👋

-Welcome to my personal space on the Web.
 I'm Radin Rubis, an educator and Full-Stack software developer based in Tacloban City, Philippines.

-I'm a self-directed learner with immense experience in both the academe and the development sector.
-I'm passionate about building software solutions for organizations to achieve their goals.
+I bring a wealth of experience from both the academic and development sectors, as well as a strong commitment to continuous learning.
+My passion lies in creating software solutions to help organizations reach their objectives.

 <!--
 **rdrubis/rdrubis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.